civo/terraform-provider-civo/docs/resources/kubernetes_cluster.md

 ### 3 medium nodes and writing the kubeconfig to a file for kubectl

-This example shows how to output the configuration of the cluster to a kubeconfig file.
+This example shows how to output the configuration of the cluster to a kubeconfig file and then use that with the kubernetes provider to create a namespace.

 We will also enter a `kubernetes_version`.
 To see the list of kubernetes version use the  [Civo CLI](https://www.civo.com/docs/overview/civo-cli) command:
 ```